hshindo/TransitionParser.jl/README.md

 A transition-based parser in [Julia](http://julialang.org/).

 A transition system is an abstract concept to describe discrete systems, which consists of `state` and `transition`.
-In natural language processing (NLP), it is often used for syntactic and semantic parsing, which is called transition-based parsing.
+In natural language processing (NLP), it is often used for syntactic and semantic parsing of texts, which is called transition-based parsing.

 This package provides search and training algorithms for transition-based parsing.